MRWilliamsGit/SimpleClick/README.md

 # SimpleClick

-This project demonstrates how to interact with a maching learning model from the command line using the Click python package.
+This project demonstrates how to interact with a machine learning model from the command line using the Click python package.

 The model used is the pretrained GPT-2 model, which generates new text based on text imput.